dotV3/DeathHead/README.md

 - `dh.settings` Permission to edit DeathHead configurations through commands.

 # Commands
-- `/dh enabled` > Enables/Disables the head dropping of the plugin.
-Heads won't drop if set to false.
+- `/dh enabled` > Enables/Disables the head dropping on death.
+Heads won't drop if set to `false`.
 - `/dh number` > Enables/Disables the head number in the lore.
 - `/dh type` > Changes the dropped head type.
 - `/dh help` > Shows you the list of commands.